davidpots/playsongnotes/_lessons/87 [Pearl Jam] Last Kiss.md

 ## Editor's notes

-This lesson shows you an easy way to play "Last Kiss" as covered by Pearl Jam.
+This lesson shows you an easy way to play "Last Kiss" as covered by Pearl Jam .
 I'll show you the chords needed, talk about transitioning between chords easily, and tackle the strumming pattern.
 This is a fun song to learn, as it only uses 4 chords repeating for the entire song: G-Em-C-D. Good luck!

 ## Chords needed